 A turf supply and lay service can work in one of two ways.

 - Preparing the ground so that you can lay turf yourself (VERY useful service and possibly more cost effective than hiring all that equipment)

 - Soil preparation, sourcing and ordering your turf then laying it for you.

-Prices vary according the size of the garden to be turfed, the access to the garden (for machinery etc), the area you live in (for example London prices are higher than Norfolk) and the current condition of the garden (there may be a charge for waste removal).
+Prices vary according to the size of the garden to be turfed, the access to the garden (for machinery etc), the area you live in (for example London prices are higher than Norfolk) and the current condition of the garden (there may be a charge for waste removal).

 At the time of writing, (summer 2018) the average cost of a turf supply varies between £11-£15 per square metre.
-You may be quoted less than this, you may be quoted more – it all depends on garden size and geographic area.
+You may be quoted less than this, you may be quoted more – it all depends on the garden size and geographic area.

 When researching the cost of turf installation, always get more than one quotation.
 Be sure to do your homework too.
 Not everyone who claims to be a landscaper is good at laying turf.
 To find a reliable, trustworthy landscaper who is local to you, take a look at the BALI website.